building resilient + subversive fair food culture

 (Subject to change or addition without notice!)

-Basil, coriander, dill, Italian parsley, French tarragon, oregano, rosemary.
+Basil, coriander, dill, Italian parsley.
 Garlic.
-Beans, mixed beetroots, green and purple Shanghai bok choi, capsicum, carrots, cucumbers, eggplants, Elk leaf, fennel, Jalepenos, purple kohlrabi, leeks, mixed lettuces, onions, spring onions, potatoes (Dutch Creams, Otway Reds), rocket, tatsoi, Tokyo greens, heirloom, heirloom cherry and red field tomatoes, zucchini and zucchini flowers.
+Beans, mixed beetroots, green and purple Shanghai bok choi, capsicum, carrots, chillies, cucumbers, eggplants, Elk leaf, curly endive, fennel, Jalepenos, kohlrabi, leeks, mixed lettuces, onions, spring onions, potatoes, rocket, tatsoi, Tokyo greens, heirloom tomatoes, heirloom cherry tomatoes, zucchini and zucchini flowers.

 AUTUMN: APRIL-MAY (poss. part in to June)

-Coriander, dill, Italian parsley, French tarragon, oregano, rosemary, thyme, sage.
-Some tomatoes in to April if no early frosts.
-Mixed beetroots, green and purple Shanghai bok choi, broccoli, carrots, cauliflowers, celery, Elk leaf, fennel, Jalepenos, Jerusalem artichokes, Tuscan &/or red Russian kale, purple or white kohlrabi, leeks, mixed lettuces, onions, spring onions, snap or snow peas, potatoes (Dutch Creams, Otway Reds), rocket, silverbeet/rainbow chard, spinach, tatsoi, Tokyo greens.
+Coriander, dill, Italian parsley, rosemary, maybe sage.
+Poss. some tomatoes in to April if no early frosts.
+Mixed beetroots, green and purple Shanghai bok choi, broccoli, carrots, cauliflowers, celery, chillies, Elk leaf, fennel, Jalepenos, Jerusalem artichokes, Tuscan &/or red Russian kale, purple or white kohlrabi, leeks, mixed lettuces, onions, spring onions, snap or snow peas, potatoes, rocket, silverbeet/rainbow chard, spinach, tatsoi, Tokyo greens.

-Italian parsley, rosemary, thyme.
-Mixed beetroots, green and purple Shanghai bok choi, broccoli, Romanesco Broccoli cabbage, carrots, cauliflowers, celery, fennel, Tuscan &/or red Russian kale, white kohlrabi, leeks, some lettuces, onions, potatoes (Dutch Creams, Otway Reds), silverbeet/rainbow chard, tatsoi.
+Italian parsley, rosemary, bay leaf.
+Mixed beetroots, green and purple Shanghai bok choi, broccoli, Romanesco Cauli-Broc, cabbage, carrots, cauliflowers, celery, fennel, Tuscan &/or red Russian kale, white kohlrabi, leeks, some lettuces, onions, potatoes, silverbeet/rainbow chard, tatsoi.

 READ about the Pros and Cons of CSA on the NEXT PAGE and whether our CSA will suit YOU...